How to Invest in UK Property: A Step-by-Step Guide for British Expats

 We do a detailed location analysis for all of our clients to after determining their goals and budget so that we can be 100% sure that the location is helping the client hit their goals quicker.

-Step 4.
-Pick Your Strategy
+Step 4: Pick Your Strategy

 There are several UK property investment strategies to choose from:

-Buy-to-let – the classic 'passive' income model
+Buy-to-let: This is the classic 'passive' income model

-Flips – buying, refurbishing, and reselling for profit
+Flips: Buying, refurbishing, and reselling for profit

-Step 5.
-Secure Financing or a UK Property Investment Mortgage
+Step 5: Secure Financing or a UK Property Investment Mortgage

 Many UK lenders offer buy-to-let mortgages for expats, but options are fewer than for UK residents.
 Use a broker experienced with UK property mortgages for British expats.
-Popular lenders include Skipton International, HSBC Expat, and Paragon.

 Documents you’ll need: